Cuprate/cuprate/CONTRIBUTING.md

 ## Keeping track of issues and PRs
 The Cuprate GitHub repository has a lot of issues and PRs to keep track of.
 Cuprate makes use of generic labels and labels grouped by a prefixes to help with this.

+Some labels will be [automatically added/removed](https://github.com/Cuprate/cuprate/tree/main/.github/labeler.yml) if certain file paths have been changed in a PR.

 The following section explains the meaning of various labels used.
 This section is primarily targeted at maintainers.
 Most contributors aren't able to set these labels.